mohanty-sd/SDMBIGDAT19/CODES/USER_GUIDE.md

 ### Key Requirements

 1. **Input Format**:
-   - `xVec`: Matrix where each row is a point in standardized coordinates [0,1]
+   - `xVec`: Matrix where each row contains the standardized coordinates of a point in the search space
    - `params`: Structure with at least `rmin` and `rmax` fields

 2. **Coordinate Conversion**: